 Substantial evidence confirms that intervention models involving CHWs produce improved health outcomes.
 Rooted in the communities they serve, CHWs possess a unique understanding of how their communities function and how local resources, environment, and culture affect health.
 This enables them to complement the work of clinical healthcare teams by providing a broad range of services that facilitate access to healthcare, improve care quality, and address social determinants of health.

 The CT AHEC Program has been involved with CHWs since 2000, when it conducted the first statewide survey of Connecticut’s CHWs and their employers.
 Since then, CT AHEC, with Southwestern AHEC as the lead, has worked with numerous partners to promote, train, and develop the CHW workforce.
-These efforts at healthcare transformation received a significant boost when CT AHEC was selected in 2014 to lead the CHW component of Connecticut’s State Innovation Model (SIM) Test Grant.
+These efforts at development received a significant boost when CT AHEC was selected in 2014 to lead the CHW component of Connecticut’s State Innovation Model (SIM) Test Grant.

 In 2016, the SIM-CHW Advisory Committee was created and charged with developing policies to promote the CHW workforce.
 Over the course of SIM, the committee adapted a definition for CHWs in CT, defined roles and skills, and ultimately developed recommendations for certification.
 In 2019, a bill incorporating these recommendations (Public Act 19-117) was signed into law declaring that, starting on January 1, 2020, there will a certification program for CHWs to be administered by the Department of Public Health (DPH).